Online with Dock Line: The Power of Visual Storytelling and Video Content

 So how do you go about telling a visual story for your company?
 This may seem like an overwhelming task if you’ve never thought about it before.
 But with a little brainstorming, you’ll find that you’ve had a story this whole time and didn’t know it!

 Here are some questions to ask yourself about your company and services:

 What kind of problems does your company solve?

+Visual storytelling consists of a story that presents a problem and solution.
 For example, if you sell carpet cleaning products, you solve many problems, basic and complicated.
 The basic obviously being you help people clean stains off of carpet.
 But when you go deeper, you save people the cost of replacing carpets or having to move furniture to cover stains.
 It can also enable people to live the lives they want to with pets, kids and house parties.

 What does your ideal customer look like?